elunna/hackem/hackem_changelog.md

 - [x] Auto-ID BUC of products from BUC identified item generator (from UnNetHackPlus).
 - [x] Rustproof/erodeproof/fixed status is known by default for all items (from DynaHack).
 - [x] A blessed scroll of charging will (in addition to charging the item) also reveal the number of charges and the charge counter.
-- [x] Non-cursed charging identifies how many charges an item has (from AceHack).
 - [x] You can reread a spellbook to refresh your memory at any time
 - [x] After a while of using a wielded weapon, you will identify it and it's enchantment
 - [x] Blessed stethoscopes can identify eggs (on the floor)
 - [x] The player's magic cancellation (MC) is shown in the status bar.
 - [x] Show the last turn the player prayed in the ^X screen
-- [x] Only blessed scrolls of charging identify the charges of an item.
 - [x] Remove "Auto-select every item" when putting into containers
 - [x] Default shk sell prompt to N (xnh)
 - [x] Regeneration only causes additional hunger when injured.